 In order to have a physical presence in the absence of the Permanent Representative, in September 1961, a Resident Representative of the USA to the IAEA was assigned as Principal Officer for the U.S. Mission to the IAEA.
 This position did not come with an Ambassadorial rank until 1970.

 Amid all these changes, in 1968, another U.S. Mission was opened – the U.S. Mission to the United Nations Industrial Development Organization (UNIDO).
 This U.S. Mission, with its focus on only one UN Organization, was headed by a Principal Officer.
-The position of Principal Officer to UNIDO was eliminated in 1977 although the Mission, as a separate entity, remained until 1997 when the U.S. withdrew from UNIDO.
+The position of Principal Officer to UNIDO was eliminated in 1977 although the Mission remained until 1997, when the U.S. withdrew from UNIDO.

 In May 1983, the U.S. Mission to UNIDO and the U.S. Mission to the IAEA were merged into the U.S. Mission to International Organizations in Vienna, under the leadership of a resident Ambassador and Permanent Representative.